 The First Firehouse: A Community Effort

 Residents and civic groups contributed equipment, money, materials and labor.
 On July 4, 1904, the Basking Ridge Improvement Society presented the company with a “jumper” hose cart.
 In 1905, members of the company donated their skills and materials to build a horse-drawn hook and ladder wagon.
 When a new firehouse was needed, funds were solicited from residents and time, service, and land were donated to the cause.
 The firehouse was completed at a cost of $600, exclusive of 24 days of labor and donated materials.
+This photo of the firehouse is from Basking Ridge’s July 4 celebrations 0f 1907.

 The Maple Avenue School Fire